Daniel J. Frey

 I became an adult.

-I stepped out of my seed and created a life beyond self.
+I stepped out of the shell of my seed and created a life beyond self.

 I opened my eyes and saw that the war between the states had not ended.

-I stood upon my legs and joined the march in the street.
+I stood on my legs and joined the march in the street.

 I found my voice and spoke truth to power.